Byakuya Kuchiki: Synopsis

 Seventeen months later, Byakuya and several other high-ranking Soul Reapers appear before Ichigo in the human world after Ichigo is robbed of his Fullbring.
 It is revealed that he and the accompanying Soul Reapers channeled their power into the blade that stabbed Ichigo to restore his lost Soul Reaper powers.
 Byakuya subsequently fights Shūkurō Tsukishima.

 When the Wandenreich invades the Soul Society, Byakuya mourns Lieutenant Chōjirō Sasakibe.
 Byakuya assists Renji on fighting Stern Ritter F, Äs Nödt.
 Byakuya activates his Bankai, tells Renji to observe Äs and finds out a way to unseal it after it is sealed.
 However, Byakuya learns that his Bankai was not sealed, but stolen by the Quincy.
-Byakuya clashes with Äs, but is easily overwhelmed over fear. Äs Nödt finishes Byakuya off by using his own Bankai against him and smashing him into a nearby wall.
+Byakuya clashes with Äs, but is easily overwhelmed. Äs Nödt finishes Byakuya off by using his own Bankai against him and smashing him into a nearby wall.
 When Ichigo breaks free of his imprisonment in the Dangai and arrives at the spot where Byakuya lays wounded, Byakuya asks Ichigo to forgive him for his failure to defeat his enemy and begs him to protect the Soul Society as his dying wish.
-After the Wandereich leave, the Royal Guard arrives in the Soul Society, bringing Byakuya with them so that he can be healed.
+After the Wandenreich leave, the Royal Guard arrives in the Soul Society, bringing Byakuya with them so that he can be healed.
 He later returns to the Soul Society sufficiently healed with his strength increased, arriving during Rukia's battle with Äs Nödt.
 Acknowledging Rukia's growth, he dismisses Äs Nödt's assumption that Byakuya will fight him and instead encourages Rukia to finish Äs Nödt with her own new abilities.
 After defeating Äs Nödt with her Bankai, Byakuya praises her Bankai but warns her to return to her normal state slowly, commenting on the dangerous nature of her Bankai requiring her to turn her entire body into ice in the process.
 He subsequently joins Renji, Rukia, and other Soul Reapers to fight against the Wandenreich, tasked with preventing Ichigo from reaching the Soul King's palace.
 However, the Soul Reapers are overwhelmed by Wandenreich Schutzstaffel Gerard Valkyrie, who grows in size each time he is cut down by the power of "miracles."
 He orders Rukia and Renji to go join Ichigo at the Soul King's palace, while Byakuya, Toshiro Hitsugaya, and Kenpachi Zaraki continue to try and subdue Gerard Valkyrie.

 Ten years later, Byakuya remains the captain of the Sixth Division ten years after Yhwach's apparent destruction and is present during Rukia's promotion as the new captain of the Thirteenth Division.
 Upon realizing that Yhwach's presence is still lingering in the Soul Society, he elects not to tell Rukia and Renji so that they can visit Ichigo in the human world, and decides to join Mayuri Kurotsuchi and Soifon in disposing of Yhwach's presence.
 However, they witness the presence abruptly disappear, unaware that Yhwach was dispelled when Yhwach's presence also appeared in the living world and came into contact with Kazui Kurosaki, the son of Ichigo and Orihime Inoue.